Northern California Road Trip

 THIRTEEN MILE HIKE

-For the next couple days, Devin and I explored the park.
+For the next couple days, I explored the park.
 Did you know that Yosemite is home to two of the largest sequoia trees in the world?
 One of them is 210 feet tall and 30 feet in diameter, think 30 Michael Jordans tall and 5 Michael Jordans wide.
 This Grizzly Giant can be found in Mariposa Grove, the most southern part of Yosemite, along with the California Tunnel tree.
 Hint: it will be the tree with a tunnel cut out of it’s base.

 *Please take caution if you come across a bear.